winkingcatstudios/grid-game-engine/README.md

 # cs43700-ggEngine

-Blurb about my project, ggEngine aka Grid Game Engine:

-Everyone in class seemed to be doing a movement engine like Prof Harris' so I though I would be different and make a grid based engine.
-It was much more difficult that expected to limit movement to specific tiles rather than let sprites move anywhere and check for AABB collisions.
-This engine could be extended and used for a rogue-like, tabletop rpg simulator, turn-based RPG overworld, strategy RPG, zelda-like grid adventure, and many more!
+Grid based engine for rogue-like, tabletop rpg simulator, turn-based RPG overworld, strategy RPG, zelda-like grid adventure, and more.

 My current engine implements a scene and sprite.
 Additional features include input customization, game states for pausing the game, and frame rate calculation.
 There is not currently a way to add non-tile objects (ie: items, traps, etc.) or NPCs other than the player, but I have set that up as an extension of the sprite class.
 You can in fact create these with a spritesheet index and starting position, but the code is not implemented to draw them.